BANJO (TENOR) AND MANDOLIN

 Kevin is a vastly experienced teacher and has been praised by our auditors for his progressive teaching methods, especially with beginner students.
 A long term tutor with Belfast Met, Kevin also teaches performance workshop courses at Queen's University and holds a Masters in Music Technology from the same institution.
 Kevin's creative work combines his experience of fiddle music - especially the styles of Donegal and Sliabh Luachra - with contemporary electronica and dub-step.

 As well being a graduate of Queen's University with a Bachelor Degree of Music in 2012, Ciara holds an Associate Teaching Diploma with the Royal Irish Academy of Music.
 She has extensive experience as a music tutor and first began teaching in 2007.
-Since then she has acted as a substitute teacher for the Meath Harp Academy (formally the Meath Harp School), and holds the position of resident harp teacher for both the Andersonstown Traditional and Contemporary Music School and the Ulster College of Music.
+She has been recently touring with Carlos Nunez.

 Tim is a dancer, accordion player and Tin whistler.
 From Belfast, he is known throughout the continent for his gentle good humour.
-Tim regularly teaches set dancing around Ireland and plays a key role in the delivery of dance tuition for Belfast Trad.
-He doubles as our beginners' tin whistle tutor.
+Tim regularly teaches set dancing around Ireland and Europe and plays a key role in the delivery of dance tuition for Belfast Trad.
+He doubles as our beginners and improvers tin whistle tutor.

 Beginner and Intermediate Level